vyperlang/vyper/docs/using-modules.rst

 In Vyper, ``@external`` functions are not automatically exposed (i.e., included in the runtime code) in the importing contract.
 This is a safety feature, it means that any externally facing functionality must be explicitly defined in the top-level of the compilation target.

 So, exporting external functions from modules is accomplished using the ``exports`` keyword.
-In Vyper, functions can be exported individually, or, a wholesale export of all the functions in a module can be done.
+In Vyper, functions can be exported individually, or, a wholesale export of all the functions in an interface can be done.
+The special interface ``module.__interface__`` is a compiler-defined interface, which automatically includes all the functions in a module.

 The following are all ways of exporting functions from an imported module.

 .. code-block:: vyper